libp2p/docs/content/concepts/introduction/protocols/dht.md

   that are the same, the shorter the prefix length and the closer the proximity of the two keys are considered to be.

   The distance metric is a way to calculate the distance between two keys by taking the bitwise exclusive-or (XOR) of the SHA-256 hash of the two keys.
-The resulting hash is a measure of the distance between the two keys, where a distance of `0` means the keys are identical, and a distance of `1` means that only one bit is different, meaning the two keys are close to each other (i.e. their SHA-256 hashes are similar).
+The result is a measure of the distance between the two keys, where a distance of `0` means the keys are identical, and a distance of `1` means that only one bit is different, meaning the two keys are close to each other (i.e. their SHA-256 hashes are similar).

   This design allows for efficient and effective lookups in the routing table when trying to find nodes or data that share similar prefixes.